-We have a number of additional gene therapies in active preclinical development, including gene therapies for MPS IIIB as well as a next generation program in MPS IIIA.
-Our strategy is to develop first or best in class AAV gene therapies for these rare devastating pediatric neurological lysosomal storage diseases.
+We have a number of additional gene therapies in active preclinical development.
+Our strategy is to utilize our innovative program engineering approaches to develop first or best in class AAV gene therapies for these rare devastating diseases.

 Strategic Alliances and Arrangements